MuhammadMahediHasan/laravel-dynamic-forms/README.md

 import { ref } from "vue";
 import { Head, router } from "@inertiajs/vue3";
 import AppLayout from "@/layouts/AppLayout.vue";
-import { useToast } from "primevue/usetoast";
-import Toast from "primevue/toast";

 // Import the decoupled form builder component from the vendor resources directory import FormBuilder from "@/vendor/dynamic-forms/Builder.vue";